 How much does it cost to replace an IMS Bearing?

-The IMS Bearing prices detailed below are for the supply and installation of the replacement IMS bearing
+The IMS Bearing prices detailed below are for the supply and installation of the replacement IMS bearing (prices are subject to VAT at 20%)

 |Porsche Boxster 986 IMS Bearing Replacement||£1,049||£1,199|